Yoona6371/TP-LSM/README.md

 1. Change the rgb_root to the extracted feature path in the train.py.
 2. Use `./run_TPLSM_Charades.sh` for training on Charades-RGB.
 The best logits will be saved automatically in `./save_logit` (you can change in tran.py).

+## Remark
++ The network implementation is in ./TPLSM/ folder.
++ RGB and Optical flow are following the same training process.
+Note that, we mainly focus on the pure RGB result in the paper.
++ In practice, we trained TP-LSM with a Tesla V100 GPU to shrink the computation time.
+But as TP-LSM is not large, GTX 1080 Ti can be sufficient for running the network.
++ For the evaluation metrics: the standard frame-mAP [link](https://github.com/piergiaj/super-events-cvpr18/blob/master/apmeter.py) is following the Superevent and action-conditional metrics [link](https://github.com/ptirupat/MLAD/blob/main/src/cooccur_metric.py) is following the MLAD.